 Future plans:

-I’m planning to pursue an MBA and continue my work in Manhattan College’s office of Institutional Research.
+I’m planning to pursue an MBA and continue my work in Manhattan University’s office of Institutional Research.
 I’d like to work in IT management in the future.

 How did you get interested in tech?